natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/OS2U-3.md

 === Modifications and economy ===
 {{Specs-Economy}}

-The first modification to research should be Mk.41, which allows installation of two 100 lb bombs.
-Next, focus on performance and survivability upgrades: fuselage repair, radiator, compressor, engine, wings repair, airframe and cover.
+Focus on performance and survivability upgrades: fuselage repair, radiator, compressor, engine, wings repair, airframe and cover.
 Weapons upgrades can be left for last.
 These will allow the use of more effective ammo belts.

 == Armaments ==
 {{Specs-Avia-Armaments}}